-Program Program Description Target Audience Date(s) Number of Participants Groundwater Festival Nearly 400 Fourth and Fifth Grade Students, teachers, and chaperones from Boone, Winnebago and McHenry Counties attended the annual Groundwater Festival held at Rock Valley College.
+Program Program Description Target Audience Date(s) Number of Participants Groundwater Festival More than 600 Fourth and Fifth Grade Students, teachers, and chaperones from Boone, Winnebago and McHenry Counties attended the annual Groundwater Festival held at Rock Valley College.
 This event is organized and sponsored by several local agencies and organizations.
 The students, teachers, and guests travel to four different learning stations that have an expert demonstrator to discuss issues associated with water quality, groundwater infiltration and stormwater runoff, and much more.
 Fourth and fifth grade classes from school districts within the region.
-March 12 th , 2014 Nearly 400 Long Prairie Trail Clean-up BCCD organizes an annual volunteer trail clean-up trash and debris along the trail.
+March 9 th , 2016 Over 600 Long Prairie Trail Clean-up BCCD organizes an annual volunteer trail clean-up trash and debris along the trail.
 The trail crosses the Beaver Creek and Piscasaw Creek and numerous tributaries to them.
 This clean-up removes debris that might otherwise degrade these high quality streams.
-General Public, Bike Clubs, Scout Groups, other Youth Organizations Regional Audience April 12 th , 2014 8 a.m. to 2:30 p.m.
-10 people Flora Nature Preserve Clean-up Volunteers attend to clean-up debris and litter; assist with the removal of invasive species, and learn about the ecological functions and values of a dolomite prairie.
+General Public, Bike Clubs, Scout Groups, other Youth Organizations Regional Audience April 11 th , 2015 8 a.m. to 2:30 p.m.
+30 people Flora Nature Preserve Clean-up Volunteers attend to clean-up debris and litter; assist with the removal of invasive species, and learn about the ecological functions and values of a dolomite prairie.
 This includes discussions of groundwater recharge and the site's close association with the Troy Bedrock Valley.
-General Public February, 2014 35 participants Kishwaukee River Clean-up The BCCD publicizes, organizes and implements a river clean-up that invites the public to canoe the Kishwaukee River and pick-up trash between the canoe launch at Hickory Bill Island and the Distillery Road Conservation Area.
+General Public February, 2015 32 participants Kishwaukee River Clean-up Cancelled due to High Flow Conditions The BCCD publicizes, organizes and implements a river clean-up that invites the public to canoe the Kishwaukee River and pick-up trash between the canoe launch at Hickory Bill Island and the Distillery Road Conservation Area.
 Canoeists collected several truck-loads of debris.
-General Public - Regional Audience July 23 rd , 2014 9:00 a.m. to 2:00 p.m.
-18 participants
+General Public - Regional Audience July 18th, 2015 9:00 a.m. to 2:00 p.m.
+0 participants